MCP Inspector

 What level is MCP Inspector for?

 MCP Inspector is aimed at a intermediate audience.
-Recommended background: A running MCP server to inspect, Node.js and basic command-line familiarity.
+Recommended background: Node.js 22.19 or newer and basic command-line familiarity, A running MCP server to point it at, or use the bundled test servers, Working understanding of MCP tools, resources and prompts.

 What will I learn from MCP Inspector?